dotfiles

 ./setup.sh

 This is the personal collection of setup scripts for macOS and Linux (WIP).
-It includes settings for zsh, macOS Terminal, Xcode, Swift, and other tools and apps.
-This set will also install Homebrew and a recent version of Ruby.
+It includes settings for macOS using zsh shell, eza for ls replacement, Terminal, Xcode, Swift, Homebrew, and Ruby.
+The Linux install is based on bash and still uses mostly default tools.

-The Config directory includes a dot-gitconfig-work file that is installed to control the Git behavior for respositories in the ~/Work directory.
-In this case, it is setting up to do code signing at commit time, and changing the username and email for those commits.
-This general approach can work for any sub-directory custom configuration, especially for custom email addresses depending on the directory they are stored in on disk.
-Feel free to edit to match your workflow and configuration.
+The macOS install includes a dot-gitconfig-work file that is installed to control the Git behavior for respositories stored in the ~/Documents directory.
+It sets up code signing at commit time, and changes the username and email for those commits to work accounts.
+This general approach can work for any sub-directory custom configuration.

 local.sh - A file called ~/local.sh is installed (if doesn’t exist) that you can customize with settings that do not belong checked into GitHub, for instance set certain keys, or environment variables.
 This is also the file to add things like feature flags during development, define a Swift toolchain, or to enable secret build settings.
 Re-running dotfiles.sh will never override this file, so if you want to restart from scratch, just delete the file and the re-install dotfiles to get a fresh setup.